marsupialmarcos/data-structures/README.md

 # Instantiation Styles

-Functional instantiation: a simple "maker" pattern.
+1. **Functional instantiation:** a simple "maker" pattern.

-Do:
+*Do:*
-Work within the src/functional/ folder
+* Work within the src/functional/ folder
-Define all functions and properties within the maker function Don't:
+* Define all functions and properties within the maker function *Don't:*
-Use the keyword new, the keyword this, or any prototype chains Capitalize the maker function name
+* Use the keyword **new**, the keyword **this**, or any **prototype** chains
+* Capitalize the maker function name

-Example: The provided classes Stack and Queue already follow this pattern
+Example: The provided classes *Stack* and *Queue* already follow this pattern

-Functional instantiation with shared methods: same as Step 1, but with shared methods
+2. **Functional instantiation with shared methods:** same as Step 1, but with shared methods

-Do:
+*Do:*
-Work within the src/functional-shared/ folder
+* Work within the src/functional-shared/ folder
-Create an object that holds the methods that will be shared by all instances of the class Use the keyword this in your methods
+* Create an object that holds the methods that will be shared by all instances of the class
+* Use the keyword this in your methods
-Use _.extend to copy the methods onto the instance Don't:
+* Use _.extend to copy the methods onto the instance *Don't:*
-Use the keyword new, the keyword this, or any prototype chains Capitalize the maker function name
+* Use the keyword *new*, the keyword *this*, or any *prototype* chains
+* Capitalize the maker function name

 Example: functional instantiation example

-Prototypal instantiation: using Object.create

-Do:
+3. **Prototypal instantiation:** using *Object.create*

+*Do:*
-Work within the src/prototypal/ folder
+* Work within the src/prototypal/ folder
-Use Object.create with the object from Step 2 to create instances of your class Don't:
+* Use Object.create with the object from Step 2 to create instances of your class *Don't:*
-Use the keyword new
+* Use the keyword **new**

 Example: prototypal instantiation example

-Pseudoclassical instantiation: create instances with the keyword new
+4. **Pseudoclassical instantiation:** create instances with the keyword *new*

-Do:
+*Do:*
-Work within the src/pseudoclassical/ folder
+* Work within the src/pseudoclassical/ folder
-Capitalize your function name to indicate to others that it is intended to be run with the keyword new Use the keyword new when instantiating your class
+* Capitalize your function name to indicate to others that it is intended to be run with the keyword new
+* Use the keyword new when instantiating your class
-Use the keyword this in your constructor
+* Use the keyword this in your constructor
-Don't:
+*Don't:*
-Declare the instance explicitly
+* Declare the instance explicitly
-Return the instance explicitly
+* Return the instance explicitly

 Example: pseudoclassical instantiation example

-ES6 instantiation: create instances with the keyword new
+5. **ES6 instantiation:** create instances with the keyword new

-Do:
+*Do:*
-Work within the src/es6/ folder
+* Work within the src/es6/ folder
-Capitalize your function name to indicate to others that it is intended to be run with the keyword new Use the keyword new when instantiating your class
+* Capitalize your function name to indicate to others that it is intended to be run with the keyword new
+* Use the keyword new when instantiating your class
-Use the keyword this in your constructor
+* Use the keyword this in your constructor
-Explicity declare a class method named constructor Declare all other class methods within the class declaration Don't:
+* Explicity declare a class method named constructor
+* Declare all other class methods within the class declaration *Don't:*
-Declare the instance explicitly
+* Declare the instance explicitly
-Return the instance explicitly
+* Return the instance explicitly
-Add class methods to the class prototype directly
+* Add class methods to the class prototype directly

 Example: es6 instantiation example